gratajik/book-memory-bank/README.md

 1. **Set up the Project Structure**:
    - Copy the book-memory-bank folder to your project directory
    - Create .clinerules file with content from custom_instructions.md
    - Go to Settings and paste the content of that into "Custom Prompt"
-   - Ensure all paths in the .clinerules file include "book-memory-bank/" prefix

 2. **Configure AI Assistant**:
    - Copy the contents of custom_instructions.md to your LLM's custom instructions